-Australian Grayling (Prototroctes maraena) are a diadromous species that has declined in distribution and abundance across its range.
+Australian Grayling (Prototroctes maraena) is a diadromous species that has declined in distribution and abundance across its range.
 Australian Grayling are listed as endangered in Victoria (FFG Act 1988) and nationally (EPBC Act 1992).
 The NFRC does not expect to capture enough Australian Grayling to measure key health indicators.
 Rather, threatened species such as Australian Grayling are targeted for monitoring to gain a greater understanding of the current status of the populations which is essential information to inform the management of such species.

-Due to the low abundances of Australian Grayling collected during NFRC the key health indicators cannot be determined.
-However, low abundances have been captured in 2018, 2019 and 2021 (Figure 4).
-Even though no recruits have been detected, juveniles (2018, 2019 and 2021) and adults (2018 and 2021) have been recorded in low abundances (Figure 4, Figure 5).
-The presence of juveniles in 2018, 2019 and 2021 (Figure 4, Figure 5) indicates stream conditions were suitable for recruits to be attracted into the system.
+Low abundances have been captured in 2018, 2019, 2021 and 2022 (Figure 4).
+Recruits were detected for the first time in 2022, while juveniles (2018, 2019, 2021 and 2022) and adults (2018 and 2021) have been recorded in low abundances (Figures 4 and 5).
+The presence of recruits in 2022 and juveniles in 2018-19 and 2021-22 (Figures 4 and 5) indicates stream conditions were suitable for recruits to be attracted into the system.